One of the most challenging things to tell ourselves is, "I'm not okay."

 The truth is most of us don't until we find ourselves in a situation where we can no longer hide from our truth and finally have to accept the events that led us to this realization in order to be happy again.

-There are many signals we miss, when we are in the throes of grief.
+There are many signals we miss, when we are living with repressed and unprocessed grief.

 Often, we search outside ourselves and worry more about how we look than how we feel.
 We may hone in on fixing what we believe we can control because on the inside, we're at a loss for how to recover and move through losing a loved one, a divorce or breakup, or feeling we've failed in some way.
 We sometimes depend on substances or turn to food to suppress the feelings we can't face alone and end up compounding our grief with more problems.